LiNaNiNa/TP-IGL-E-School/ReadME.txt

 Then, you need to open Xampp control and activate Apache and MySQL servers. you should follow the steps:
-1. Go to [link] (http://localhost/phpmyadmin) http://localhost/phpmyadmin using the navigator
+1. Go to http://localhost/phpmyadmin using the navigator
 2. Create a new DataBase called 'laravel' and using the utf8_unicode_ci codage.
 3. execute the command: 'php artisan migrate' in the Shell, to create the projects table.
 4. execute the command: 'vendor/phpunit/phpunit/phpunit'. it will perform some unit tests